lipamaoa/lab-mongoose-recipes/README.md

 We are importing an array of recipes from the `data.json` file.
 Using the [`Model.insertMany`](https://mongoosejs.com/docs/api.html#model_Model.insertMany) method, you should add the entire array to the database.
 After inserting the documents, print the title of each recipe to the console.

-Tip: Follow the same tip as in the previous step.
+Tip: Follow the same tip as in the previous step.n

 ### Iteration 4 - Update recipe